Dembezum/nixos/README.md

 The flake is organized into several directories, each serving a specific purpose:

+- `profiles/`: Contains the configurations for each system.
-- `configuration.nix`: The main system configuration module.
+- `configuration.nix`: The main system configuration module for each profile.
 - `hardware-configuration.nix`: Specific configurations for the system hardware.
 - `flake.nix`: The entry point for the flake, including definitions of inputs and outputs.
 - `system/`: Contains system-level modules like `bluetooth`, `networking`, `pipewire`, `X11`, etc.